icub-tech-iit/training-programming-best-practices/README.md

 ### Material
-Some slides and *.h or *.cpp files will be provided in the doc folder
+You can find some slides and *.h or *.cpp files in the doc folder, daily update.

 ### Time and place
 To be decided